Izenda7Series/docs/ref/models/Report.rst

    *  -  **usingFields** |br|
          string
       -
-      -  The ids of the fields used in report, separated by comma -
+      -  The ids of the fields used in report, separated by comma |br|
+         .. deprecated:: 2.0.0

+      -
    *  -  **hasDeletedObjects** |br|
          boolean